apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 #### Using a different decoder

 It is possible to use a different decoder rather than the built-in one.
-Simply make sure the decoder is in Apache ActiveMQ's classpath and configure the server to use it as follows:
+Simply make sure the decoder is in Apache ActiveMQ Artemis's classpath and configure the server to use it as follows:

 ```xml